What Is HDPE?

 • It is sensitive to stress cracking

-• It is difficult to bond – requires welding.
+• It is difficult to bond – requires welding

 FAQs about HDPE

-we will focus on some of the most common questions people have about this material.
+Let’s focus on some of the most common questions people have about this material.

 1. Is HDPE Toxic?

 No, HDPE in its final form is not toxic.
-Actually, high density polyethylene complies with Food and Drug Administration standards for food contact.
+Actually, high-density polyethylene complies with Food and Drug Administration standards for food contact.
 This means that HDPE is safe to use as a container for various kinds of food, including milk.
 By contrast to other types of plastic, HDPE components do not leak into the products stored in them.

-1. Is HDPE Safe for Water Storage?
+2. Is HDPE Safe for Water Storage?

 HDPE is the most common material used for water bottles and containers.
 It is a strong material, resistant to impact, thus, it can be used to transport water over the roads, without the risk of breakage and spillage.
+As it complies with FDA standards for food, it is also approved for use as a water container.

-1. Is HDPE Recyclable?
+3. Is HDPE Recyclable?

 Real-World HDPE Examples